bitzertech/DevOps/02-interacting_with_k8s.md

     app: nginx       # label for this service
   name: nginx        # name of service
 spec:
+  kind: ClusterIP    # ClusterIP is the default service type.
+Other types are: NodePort, LoadBalancer, ExternalName
   ports:
   - port: 80
     targetPort: 80
   selector:
     app: nginx       # the deployment to map this service to
 ```

+A few words on service type:
+* ClusterIP: Default type.
+Exposes the service on a cluster-internal ip.
+Service is only reachable within the cluster.
+* NodePort: Exposes the service on each nodes IP at a static port.
+You can access the service by any node ip and the static port.
+* LoadBalancer: Exposes the service externally using a cloud provider’s load balancer.
+* ExternalName: Maps the service to the contents of an external name like: foo.bar.com.

 To sum up: